Gene Simmons Vault

 Gene Simmons Vault is a box set of 10 CDs, 151 songs selected from demos made by Kiss vocalist and bass player Gene Simmons, during his career at that point (1966–2016).

 It is packaged in a specially designed road case and includes in addition to the discs also bonus material - a Gene Simmons action figure, a book and a medallion.
-It has been announced that the three unreleased demos Gene Simmons made with Alex and Eddie Van Halen of the band Van Halen in the 1970s will be part of this box set.

-The initial run is a limited edition that will be personally delivered by Simmons to the purchaser, and the meeting can be arranged in three different formats.
+The initial run was a limited edition personally delivered by Simmons to the purchaser, and the meeting could be arranged in three different formats: